-- Take it seriously - Investigate as quickly as possible to establish the facts - Record and report the incident; depending on how serious the case is, it may be reported to the principal - Provide support and reassurance to the victim

-- Make it clear to the 'bully' that this behaviour will not be tolerated.
+- Take it seriously - Investigate as quickly as possible to establish the facts - Record and report the incident; depending on how serious the case is, it may be reported to the principal - Provide support and reassurance to the victim - Make it clear to the 'bully' that this behaviour will not be tolerated.
 If there is a group of people involved, they will be spoken to individually and as a whole group.
-It is important that children who have harmed another, either physically or emotionally, redress their actions, and staff will make sure that they understand what they have done and the impact of their actions - Discuss the matter with both parties, using restorative techniques - Ensure that if a sanction is used, it will correlate to the seriousness of the incident and the 'bully' will be told why it is being used - If this is consistent then the bullying pathway will be started
+It is important that children who have harmed another, either physically or emotionally, redress their actions, and staff will make sure that they understand what they have done and the impact of their actions

+- Discuss the matter with both parties, using restorative techniques - Ensure that if a sanction is used, it will correlate to the seriousness of the incident and the 'bully' will be told why it is being used - Inform parents - If continues the bullying pathway will be opened and this will be monitored with regular meetings with all involved

-Students who have been bullied will be supported by:
+Children who have been bullied will be supported by: